 - ¼ cup distilled white vinegar

 - Preheat the oven to 400 degrees.
 Slice 10 of the red chilis in half and place them face down on a baking sheet.
 Place garlic cloves and onion on the baking sheet, insuring that none of the vegetables are overlapping.
-Bake, without stirring, until chilis begin to blacken in spots, about 40 minutes.
+Bake, without stirring, until chilis begin to blacken in spots, about 40 minutes (note: watch them closely and remove if they start to blacken earlier than the recommended timeframe; some reviewers have noted that their aromatics began to blacken after 10 to 15 minutes).
 Remove from the oven and allow to cool to room temperature.

 - Cut the 3 remaining chilis in half lengthwise.
 Gently remove the seeds and membranes from both the roasted and raw chilies (see note below).
 Gently squeeze the garlic cloves to extract the roasted garlic, and discard the peels.